 Indulge in the tastes of Nashville, Tennessee on a locally guided food tour.
 In addition to the classic local eats – like Southern BBQ and Nashville Hot Chicken – tours are peppered with history and insider tips (so it is really like taking two tours in one!).
 The mid-day tours are 3-hour walking culinary adventures – and no one leaves hungry!
 Book it now!

-After your filling lunch, stretch your legs along the Cumberland River.
-Start at Riverfront Park, then cross the John Seigenthaler Pedestrian Bridge to Cumberland Park for nice views of the city.
+After your filling lunch, carve out a little time in your Nashville trip itinerary to take a walk along the Cumberland River.
+Start at Riverfront Park, then cross the John Seigenthaler Pedestrian Bridge to Cumberland Park for epic views of Nashville.

-Then, walk the length of Lower Broadway by day – and pop into the historic Ernest Tubb Record Shop or one of the country western clothing stores – like Boot Country – to peruse the abundance of leather boots and cowboy hats.
+Then, get a different view of Lower Broadway – one in the daylight.
+Walk the length of the street and pop into the historic Ernest Tubb Record Shop.
+Make it a true weekend in Nashville and go shopping at one of the country western clothing stores – like Boot Country – to peruse the abundance of leather boots and cowboy hats.

 Yee-Haw Brewing Co

-Established in Johnson City, Tennessee in 2015, the Yee-Haw Brewing taproom in Nashville is an entertaining spot to spend the afternoon.
-Featuring a spacious interior, outdoor loungers and games, guests are invited to sip flights of craft beer and moonshine tastings.
+If you are starting to get thirsty (and we’re not judging!), the Yee-Haw Brewing taproom in Nashville is an entertaining spot to spend an afternoon during your three days in Nashville.
+The taproom features a spacious interior, outdoor loungers and games.
+Guests are invited to enjoy a leisurely afternoon sipping flights of craft beer and moonshine tastings.

 Listening Room Cafe Nashville

-Pro Tip: The Bluebird Cafe is another legendary venue for up-and-coming songwriters – but it is a little bit further out of town and will require transportation to get there.
+Pro Tip: The Bluebird Cafe is another legendary venue for up-and-coming songwriters – and a popular destination on Nashville weekend trips.
+Just note that it is a little bit further out of town and will require transportation to get there.